The AI assistant

 It remembers

-Preferences, people, and context persist - every conversation makes it better.
+Tell it once - people, preferences, and context persist, and every conversation makes it better.

 It learns skills

-Your agent writes its own reusable skills as it works - inspectable and editable by you.
+No configuration - your assistant writes its own reusable skills as it works, inspectable and editable by you.

 Private by design